-Jim Blumenthal, a professor of Philosophy at Oregon State and renowned scholar of Buddhist philosophy, was integral to the establishment of contemplative studies activities at OSU.
+Jim Blumenthal, a professor of Religion at Oregon State and renowned scholar of Buddhist philosophy, was integral to the establishment of contemplative studies activities at OSU.
 As an educator, Jim’s goal was to introduce his students to other cultures and traditions, in hopes that open-mindedness would lead to a more peaceful world and more self-awareness.
 He taught courses in Indian and Tibetan intellectual history, as well as contemporary and historical Buddhist philosophy.
 He brought Buddhism experts and luminaries into his classrooms, and his generosity of spirit made him an important and well-loved mentor to his students.

-Director of Development, College of Liberal Arts
+Grady Goodall, J.D., Director of Development, College of Liberal Arts

 4238 SW Research Way

 (in the memo indicate "James Blumenthal Contemplative Studies Fund")